Why do I invest my time trading stocks?

-I use the 12 month moving average on the market as a whole.
-When there is not clear pattern, then I look at industry patterns or just do the best I can with quantitative value analysis.
+I use the 12 months moving average on the market as a whole.
+When there is not a clear pattern, then I look at industry patterns or just do the best I can with quantitative value analysis.
 The current market is really a hard one.

 - If you play around with tend lines like simple moving average (SMA) or the exponential moving average (EMA), you will see that the longer the time frame the more clear the line.
 In my experience the 12 month moving average is optimal.
 Longer than that and you will not be as sensitive to the underlying price.
 Shorter than that and you will have too many false starts and stops for my system.

 - Buy and hold does not work.
 Just look at a trend on any market.
 Use the EMA and or the SMA.
 I have always preferred the SMA but lately I have been playing more with the EMA.
 You will see if you bought and hold you would have missed every major swing in the market and you would have lost money.
 For example, from March 2003 to December 2007 you’ll see a very steady upward trend in the 12 month moving average.
 This trend held despite the peak and valleys in 2006.

 Technical analysis is not the only way to trade stocks but it is a start

 - You can make money trading stocks.

 - I prefer simple technical systems over the long-term.
 I would rather be the world expert or master on one or two technical trading tools than try to learn everyone.

 - Combine trend analysis with quantitative value screens and your own research and feel about a company.